bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       </BrowserRouter>
     );

-Within your `Rainbow` component, you’ll be rendering `<NavLink>` and `<Route>` components to add different navigation paths to different components.
-Let’s create all the components you will render!
+Within your `Rainbow` component, you'll be rendering `<NavLink>` and `<Route>` components to add different navigation paths to different components.
+Let's create all the components you will render!

 Create files for the following components in your `./src/components` directory: